Nikki-Luoma/Nikki-Luoma.github.io/_posts/2017-02-07-technology-in-life.md

 Technology has evolved in the past few decades.
-In the matter of several years we went from not being about to be on the internet and the telephone at the same time, to being about to have virtually everything at our finger tips.
+In the matter of several years we went from not being able to be on the internet and the telephone at the same time, to being able to have virtually everything at our finger tips.

-<a title="computer" href="https://flickr.com/photos/plymouth-district-library/5244742145">computer</a> flickr photo by <a href="https://flickr.com/people/plymouth-district-library">plymouthdistrictlibrary</a> shared under a <a href="https://creativecommons.org/licenses/by-nc/2.0/">Creative Commons (BY-NC) license</a> </small>
+<a title="Keyboard and Phone" href="https://flickr.com/photos/peteashton/6674301095">Keyboard and Phone</a> flickr photo by <a href="https://flickr.com/people/peteashton">Pete Ashton</a> shared under a <a href="https://creativecommons.org/licenses/by-nc/2.0/">Creative Commons (BY-NC) license</a> </small>